xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/how-to-use-conditional-statements-in-a-test-case.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/conditional-and-loop-tutorial/KR-New-Test-Case.png" width=70% alt="KR New Test Case">

-2. Navigate to the AUT.
-In an active browser tab, navigate to the AUT.
+2. In an active browser tab, navigate to the AUT.

     Here the URL for the AUT is `https://cms.demo.katalon.com`.